Skip to main content

 • graphics

-• “And on most accounts it is, with visually appealing graphics, increasing difficulty, a life system, and an actually included right-click number mechanic (although that really should be double left-click).”
+• “Visually appealing graphics with increasing difficulty, a life system, and an actually included right click number mechanic.”

 • music